-If you’ve suffered these or other injuries in a car accident that was someone else’s fault, you may be entitled to compensation for your financial losses and other suffering.
-Our Lexington car accident attorneys are ready to fight at the negotiating table and in court to pursue the justice that you deserve.
+If you’ve suffered these or other injuries in a vehicle accident that was someone else’s fault, you may be entitled to compensation for your financial losses and other suffering.
+Our Lexington accident attorneys are ready to fight at the negotiating table and in court to pursue the justice that you deserve.

 Talk to a Lexington Car Accident Lawyer Now

-If you have been hurt in a car accident, don’t wait another day to start the process of seeking the compensation for your ordeal.
+If you have been hurt in a car collision, don’t wait another day to start the process of seeking compensation for your ordeal.
 Contact Morgan, Collins, Yeast & Salyer today to schedule a free consultation with one of our dedicated Lexington car accident lawyer about your legal options.